-- Cash Cow Franchise: Up until its acquisition by Comcast/NBCUniveral, DreamWorks had to develop every successful property into one of these since it was an independent company specializing in animation and hounded by unsatisfied stockholders.
-For instance the Shrek series has made over $2 Billion from the four movies alone (and that's not counting merchandising), while Kung Fu Panda, Madagascar, and How to Train Your Dragon are becoming the company's new bedrock ones.
-When an animated film under-performs, it's cause for major concern and it makes front page headlines, while if the same thing happens to Disney Animation, Pixar, or Blue Sky (who are all owned by larger companies) then it's not treated as nearly that big of a deal (justified, given Disney makes much more revenue and income than DreamWorks).
+- Cash Cow Franchise: Up until its acquisition by Comcast/NBCUniveral, DreamWorks had to develop every successful property into one of these since it was an independent company specializing in high-budget animated films and hounded by unsatisfied stockholders.
+For instance the Shrek series has made over $2 billion from the four movies alone (and that's not counting merchandising), while Kung Fu Panda, Madagascar, and How to Train Your Dragon are becoming the company's new bedrock ones.
+When an animated film under-performs then it's cause for major concern and it makes front page headlines, whereas if the same thing happens to Disney Animation, Pixar, or Blue Sky (who are all owned by larger companies) then it's not treated as nearly that big of a deal (justified, given Disney makes much more revenue and income than DreamWorks).
 Since said acquisition, Trolls has become incredibly successful for them.

-- Celebrity Voice Actor: One of the most notorious perpetrators of this trope.
-Every last one of their movies has an All-Star Cast (save for How to Train Your Dragon), and even that had Gerard Butler and Craig Ferguson, who might not be all that famous, but are well-known in most circles.
+- One of the most notorious perpetrators of this trope.
+Every last one of their movies has an All-Star Cast (save for How to Train Your Dragon, and even that had Gerard Butler and Craig Ferguson, who might not be all that famous, but are well-known in most circles).

 - What Could Have Been:

 - PDI (pre-Dreamworks) had plans for a feature-length CGI movie as early as 1985.
 It never happened due to money issues.

 - John Kricfalusi was nearly hired to work for them, but after meeting the executives, who wanted him to conform to the studio's style, he backed out.
 Kricfalusi highlighted this event in his blog.

 - There are dozens of whole films that were never made.
 These include Punk Farmnote and Truckersnote .